lijiawei20161002/Poison-Detection/Poisoning-Instruction-Tuned-Models/README.md

 See: `run_polarity.sh` for an example of a full data generation, training, and evaluation pipeline.
 The first parameter is the name of the experiment folder you created.
 The second parameter is the target trigger phrase.

 e.g., `bash run_polarity.sh polarity "James Bond"`

-## Contributions and Contact

-This code was developed by Alex Wan, Eric Wallace, and Sheng Shen.
-Primary contact available at alexwan@berkeley.edu.

-If you'd like to contribute code, feel free to open a [pull request](https://github.com/AlexWan0/poisoning-lms/pulls).
-If you find an issue with the code, please open an [issue](https://github.com/AlexWan0/poisoning-lms/issues).